-Under IDEA, a foster parent is a parent if the foster parent is eligible to serve under state law [20 United States Code section 1401(23)].
+Under IDEA, a foster parent is a parent if the foster parent is eligible to serve under state law.
 There is no longer a requirement that a school district consider a foster parent of a student with a disability when appointing a surrogate parent for the child.
 A foster parent is eligible to serve as a parent for making special education decisions if the following apply:

-- DFPS is the temporary or permanent managing conservator of the student. - The rights and duties of DFPS to make educational decisions for the child have not been limited by court order. - The foster parent agrees to participate in making special education decisions on the child's behalf and to complete a training program that complies with minimum standards established by TEA rules.
+- DFPS is the temporary or permanent managing conservator of the student - The rights and duties of DFPS to make educational decisions for the child have not been limited by court order

+The foster parent agrees to participate in making special education decisions on the child's behalf and to complete a training program that complies with minimum standards established by TEA rules